aztecweb/wp-dev-env/README.md

 Listen all changes in the project files.
 This command is integrated with the [Livereload](http://livereload.com/extensions/) browser extension.
 To any server file change, the browser automatically refresh the page.
 This command maintain alive until you kill it with a `ctrl + c`.
 Maintain alive while you work in the development.

 	$ grunt watch

+## Stylus

+This env use stylus to preprocess the CSS styles.
+The files stay inner the `theme/stylus`.
+The files is processed by grunt tasks.
+Read the [Stylus documentation](http://stylus-lang.com/).

 ## Starting development